moni90/SmART2P/README.md

 The code allows to import and process two-photon calcium imaging raster acquisitions, design smart line scanning (SLS) trajectories for faster and more accurate data acquisition and process two-photon calcium imaging SLS acquisitions.

+# Usage and documentation

+A full description of the software can be found in SmART2P_guide.pdf

 # Citation

 If you use this code please cite the corresponding papers where original methods appeared (see References below), as well as: